How I Knew I Had Stomach Cancer?

 – Palliative care | Manages symptoms and improves quality of life. |

-How long does stomach cancer treatment typically last?
+How long does treatment for this condition typically last?

 Treatment Type | Typical Duration |